MaurizioB/NoLaE/README.md

 To set a controller just click on it and configure it using the editor window.

-The "Destination Port" is one of the outputs set before.
+The "Destination port" is one of the outputs set before.

 The "Text" will be displayed in the label under the controller (or on the button); if no text is set, the editor will show a "(set)" text just to let you know that the controller is enabled.

+The "Destination channel" allows to easily route the event to a specific channel.
+Leaving to "source" (default) will leave the incoming event unchanged;
+keep in mind that usually LC uses a different channel for every template.

+The "Force to Ctrl/Note" transforms the incoming event according to the selected radio button, if the event is of the other type.
+Further control will be added in the future (see "Toggle" function)

 The "LED" combobox allows you to select to which LED the controller is linked to, you can use the default one (which is automatically selected) or assign it